sendbird/sendbird-syncmanager-ios/README.md

 }];
 ```

-It works only for messages sent by `currentUser` which means the message sender should be `currentUser`.
+It works only for messages sent by `currentUser`, which means the message sender should be `currentUser`.

-### Connection Lifecycle
+### Connection lifecycle

-You should let SyncManager start synchronization after connect to Sendbird.
+You should let SyncManager start synchronization after being connected to Sendbird server.
 Call `resumeSynchronization()` on connection, and `pauseSynchronization()` on disconnection.
 Here's the code:

 ```swift
 // swift